-True Phoenix real estate story #1 The other day, I followed up with a home buyer I had spoken to previously about buying a home.
+True Phoenix real estate story #2 The other day, I followed up with a home buyer I had spoken to previously about buying a home.
 I called just to see how she was doing.
 She excitedly told me, " she just bought a home".
 After I congratulated her, I asked her why she hadn't called me, and she replied, "oh this other agent was always calling me and sending me listings."
 Long story short, I looked up the property she purchased and saw that, "she paid a very high number" for the home based on the sale comps.
-The real agent the buyer used was a retired school teacher, who had recently completed real estate school.
+The real estate agent the buyer used was a retired school teacher, who had recently completed real estate school.

 Now, I love school teachers and I have the HIGHEST regard for the profession.
 I also have a high respect for nurses and doctors and a great auto mechanic but I don't want any of those professions learning real estate on the job with any of my friends or family members!
 Experience matters.
 This real estate agent likely cost the home buyer over $25,000.00

 True Scottsdale real estate story #3

 A real estate investor recently visited my colleague's open house.
 The investor came in with his real estate agent and was considering buying the home as an investment (the agent was with the investor, with a mere two months experience, very confidently started showing the investor sales sheets that showed the house as a "good investment".
 My colleague, a truly experienced, professional, Scottsdale Realtor politely let the inexperienced agent share the less than accurate data.
 It would have been a violation for the experienced agent to interject.
 Could this investor lose hundreds of thousands on this new agents advice?
 What do you think?
 Experience and Integrity matter.

 True Scottsdale Real estate story #4